 Blepharoptosis or ptosis is a drooping of the upper eyelid that may affect one or both eyes.
 The eyelid may droop only slightly or may droop enough to cover the pupil and block vision.
 It occurs when there is a weakness of the eye's levator muscle that lifts the eyelid.
 This condition is usually caused by aging, eye surgery, or disease affecting the muscle or its nerve.
 Fortunately, blepharoptosis can be corrected with surgery.

 This occurs when the gel-like vitreous fluid inside the eye begins to liquefy and pull away from the retina, causing "spots and floaters" and, sometimes, flashes of light.
 This occurrence is usually harmless, but floaters and flashes of light can also signal the beginning of a detached retina — a serious problem that can cause blindness, and requires immediate treatment.
-If you experience sudden or worsening flashes and increased floaters, see Dr. Mario Barrera immediately to determine the cause.
+If you experience sudden or worsening flashes and increased floaters, see Dr. Roberto Ramos immediately to determine the cause.

 Other Age-Related Changes

 In addition to the above eye conditions and diseases, the structure of our eyes and vision change as we get older.

 Why do people in their 40s and 50s have more difficulty focusing on near objects like books and phone screens?
 The lens inside the eye begins to lose its ability to change shape and bring near objects into focus, a process is called presbyopia.
 Over time, presbyopia, also known as age-related farsightedness, will become more pronounced and you will eventually need reading glasses to see clearly.
 You may need multiple prescriptions - one prescription to enable you to see up close, one for intermediate distance, and one for distance vision.
 In that case, people often get bifocals, multifocals or PALs, and they can be combined with contact lenses as well.